martinvonz/jj/docs/revsets.md

 ## Symbols

 The `@` expression refers to the working copy commit in the current workspace.
+In places where the `@` symbol needs to be escaped, such as inside a Windows terminal, you may use the name `at` instead, which is identical to `@` and requires no quoting.

 Use `<workspace name>@` to refer to the working-copy commit in another workspace.
 Use `<name>@<remote>` to refer to a remote-tracking branch.